Ryhope

 Ryhope (/ˈraɪ.əp/ RY-əp) is a coastal village along the southern boundary of the City of Sunderland, in Tyne and Wear, England.
 With a population of approximately 14,000, measured at 10.484 in the 2011 census, Ryhope is 2.9 miles to the centre of Sunderland, 2.8 miles to the centre of Seaham, and 1.2 miles from the main A19.

 The older village section is centred on a triangular 'green', which contains a war monument.
-The newer 'Colliery' area of Ryhope flanks the Ryhope Street/Tunstall Bank Road, which lead toward the Tunstall and Silksworth areas of Sunderland.
+The newer 'Colliery' area of Ryhope flanks the Ryhope Street/Tunstall Bank Road, which leads toward the Tunstall and Silksworth areas of Sunderland.